adobe-research/theseus/README.md

 ----------

 1. You need to use a current revision of the `master` branch of Brackets to use Theseus.
 Get started with Brackets' guide [How to Hack on Brackets](https://github.com/adobe/brackets/wiki/How-to-Hack-on-Brackets).
 Theseus was most recently tested with `0cc3e5f411264c94dea7b0c7d3809a5259deb609`.
-2. Once you've built Brackets, run `npm install` in the extension's `brackets-theseus/` and `brackets-theseus/fondue/` directories.
+2. Once you've built Brackets, run `npm install` in the `brackets-theseus/` directory.
 3. Finally, you can install the `brackets-theseus` extension by copying or symlinking it into your extensions directory (Help > Show Extensions).

 Using